-- 64. The red wolf (Canis rufus) has been pushed to the edge of extinction.
+70. The red wolf (Canis rufus) has been pushed to the edge of extinction.
 Once common throughout the eastern and south-central United States, most red wolf populations were destroyed by the early 20th Century as a result of intensive predator control programs and the degradation and alteration of habitat.
-Today, the red wolf is one of the most endangered species in the world. - 65.
-The red wolf was first designated an endangered species in 1967 under the Endangered Species Preservation Act of 1966, the precursor to the federal ESA, 16 U.S.C. § 1531 et seq. - 66.
+Today, the red wolf is one of the most endangered species in the world.

+- 71. According to the USFWS website, "red wolves are social animals that live in packs, and like human families, a pack is a very close-knit group Red wolves tend to form pairbonds for life and mate once a year Wolf packs have specific territories that they actively defend against other canids." - 72.
+The red wolf was first designated an endangered species in 1967 under the Endangered Species Preservation Act of 1966, the precursor to the federal ESA, 16 U.S.C. § 1531 et seq. - 73.
 By 1975, USFWS determined that the only way to save the red wolf from extinction was to remove all red wolves from the wild and institute a captive-breeding program.
 More than 400 canids were captured by USFWS, but only 17 were identified as pure red wolves.
-Fourteen of these wolves became the founding members of the captive-breeding program and the ancestors of all red wolves living today. - 67.
-USFWS declared the red wolf extinct in the wild in 1980.

-- 68. In 1987, four pairs of red wolves bred in captivity were released into the Alligator River National Wildlife Refuge in eastern North Carolina as an experimental population under Section 10(j) of the ESA, 16 U.S.C. § 1539(j).
-The Red Wolf Recovery/Species Survival Plan, first approved in 1973 and subsequently revised and updated, sets forth an intensive adaptive management plan to protect the red wolf species and to facilitate the recovery of the wild red wolf population.
-The North Carolina red wolves constitute the only wild population of red wolves in the world. - 69.
-According to the Red Wolf Recovery Plan, USFWS' ultimate goal is to grow the wild population to approximately 220 wolves in the Red Wolf Recovery Area.
-However, USFWS has stated that it is unlikely that the red wolf will ever recover to the point that the species will be safe from extinction. - 70.
-The Red Wolf Recovery Area currently encompasses about 1.7 million acres, including four national wildlife refuges, the United States Air Force's Dare County Bombing Range, state-owned lands, and private lands.
-As a result of the coordinated, science-based work of USFWS and other entities, the population of wild red wolves successfully grew to 100 individuals in the late 1990's. - 71.
-The population was able to maintain these numbers for more than a decade.
-From 2002-2014 the population was never estimated below 100 individuals, peaking at 130 wolves in 2006. - 72.
-However, in early June 2015 USFWS revised its population estimate downward to between 50 and 75 wolves. - 73.
-In 2011-2012, the Service documented 17 breeding pairs of red wolves.
-In 2013-2014, only eight were reported.
-Similarly dramatic declines have occurred in the number of observed pups, with the Service locating 40 wild pups in 2012, 40 in 2013, 19 in 2014, and only seven in 2015
+Fourteen of these wolves became the founding members of the captive-breeding program and the ancestors of all red wolves living today. - 74.
+USFWS declared the red wolf extinct in the wild in 1980. - 75.
+In 1987, four pairs of red wolves bred in captivity were released into the Alligator River National Wildlife Refuge in eastern North Carolina as an experimental population under Section 10(j) of the ESA, 16 U.S.C. § 1539(j).
+The North Carolina red wolves constitute the only wild population of red wolves in the world. - 76.
+According to the Red Wolf Recovery Plan, USFWS' ultimate goal is to grow the wild population to approximately 220 wolves.
+However, USFWS has stated that it is unlikely that the red wolf will ever recover to the point that the species will be safe from extinction. - 77.
+The Red Wolf Recovery Area currently encompasses about 1.7 million acres, including four national wildlife refuges-Alligator River National Wildlife Refuge, Pocosin Lakes National Wildlife Refuge, Mattamuskeet National Wildlife Refuge, and Swanquarter